ZeroDrift810/NELBOT/README.md

 `/streams reset` - resets all users back to 0 streams **DANGER**

 `/schedule` - shows the games scheduled for that week.
 Required `week` the week number (not playoffs)

+`/logger configure` - configures snallabot logger for game channels.
+Optional `on` to turn it on and off, default to on

 **Note Game channels do not work in playoffs yet!**